pagkly/Zed/Investopedia3/How to Calculate and Analyze a Company's Operating Costs.md

 How to Calculate and Analyze a Company's Operating Costs
 ## What Are Operating Costs?

 Operating costs are associated with the maintenance and administration of a business on a day-to-day basis.
-Operating costs include direct [costs of goods sold](https://www.investopedia.com/terms/c/cogs.asp) (COGS) and other [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp)—often called selling, general, and administrative (SG&A)—which includes rent, payroll, and other overhead costs, as well as raw materials and maintenance expenses.
-Operating costs exclude [non-operating expenses](https://www.investopedia.com/terms/n/non-operating-expense.asp) related to financing such as interest, investments, or foreign currency translation.
+Operating costs include direct [[costs of goods sold]](https://www.investopedia.com/terms/c/cogs.asp) (COGS) and other [[operating expenses]](https://www.investopedia.com/terms/o/operating_expense.asp)—often called selling, general, and administrative (SG&A)—which includes rent, payroll, and other overhead costs, as well as raw materials and maintenance expenses.
+Operating costs exclude [[non-operating expenses]](https://www.investopedia.com/terms/n/non-operating-expense.asp) related to financing such as interest, investments, or foreign currency translation.

-The operating cost is deducted from [revenue](https://www.investopedia.com/terms/r/revenue.asp) to arrive at [operating income](https://www.investopedia.com/terms/o/operatingincome.asp) and is reflected on a company’s [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+The operating cost is deducted from [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) to arrive at [[operating income]](https://www.investopedia.com/terms/o/operatingincome.asp) and is reflected on a company’s [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).

 ### Key Takeaways